wcgordon1/lamplighter/manuscript/active/ch15_Glassways.md

 "Loop closed.
 Hold," Tamsin said finally, letting the cadence fade.
 "I think we got them all."

-The tunnel felt different now—still strange with all the mirrors, but no longer actively dangerous.
+The tunnel felt different now; still strange with all the mirrors, but no longer actively dangerous.
 The shades had been neutralized, their feeding disruption contained within the chalk loop until it could dissipate naturally.

 "How long will that hold?"
 Rooke asked, eyeing the mirror corridor with suspicion.